Last updated Mar. 14, 2023 by Charles Zemub

 It was great because we could eat quickly and be on our way without spending too much money.

-Choose somewhere with free parking if you’re going to be there for more than one night.
+Choose somewhere with free parking if you’ll be there for more than one night.

 You don’t want to pay for parking every day when you might need to leave your car parked there.